-However, the doctor did not learn that progesterone has up to 195 different functions in the female body, only one of which is protecting against uterine cancer.
+However, the provider did not learn that progesterone has up to 195 different functions in the female body, only one of which is protecting against uterine cancer.
 Progesterone reduces the risk of breast cancer, helps protect against dementia and Alzheimer’s disease, insulin resistance and bone loss.
 It helps improve the quality of sleep and mood.
 For pre-menopausal women, it is a primary treatment for PMS, infertility, miscarriages, and post-partum depression.
 “Estrogen dominance, ” which means sufficient estradiol but not enough progesterone, is a leading cause of weight gain.

-In this instance, the client had continued on her estradiol and other hormones recommended by our physicians but had discontinued her progesterone.
+In this instance, the client had continued on her estradiol and other hormones recommended by our providers but had discontinued her progesterone.
 She gained weight.
 She had become “estrogen dominant” by not taking the progesterone with her estradiol.

 A healthy thyroid can mean healthy cholesterol levels.

 For years, we have advised clients that treating hypothyroidism (low thyroid function) can have a beneficial effect on cholesterol, particularly the “bad” cholesterol, LDL.
 A recent study has shown that when hypothyroidism was corrected in patients with hyperlipidemia (high cholesterol), 61.8% of the patients no longer had hyperlipidemia.
 This research study is consistent with our clinical experiences.